 Water (Ionized Alkaline Water)

-Purified water, sodium bicarbonate, dipotassium phosphate, magnesium sulfate and calcium chloride (electrolyte sources added for taste).
+Purified water and electrolytes in trace amounts added for taste (sources: sodium bicarbonate, dipotassium phosphate, magnesium sulfate and calcium chloride).

 Safe for pregnancy/nursing.
 Category A.